-IODA's host side: The host-side logic is written in 1814 LOC in Linux 4.15 Software RAID (i.e., the md subsystem) and 18 LOC in the NVMe driver.
-While the LOC is small, it took us a long time to address many hurdles in the complex Linux storage stack such as the intricate timeout/retry mechanism, the NVMe/BIO/request I/O PL-flag passing, and the complex per-stripe state machine.
+IODA's Host Side.
+The host-side logic is written in 1,814 LOC in Linux 4.15 Software RAID (i.e., the md subsystem) and 18 LOC in the NVMe driver.
+Although the LOC is small, it took us a long time to address many hurdles in the complex Linux storage stack such as the intricate timeout/retry mechanism, the NVMe/BIO/request I/O PL-flag passing, and the complex per-stripe state machine.

-Re-implementation of other works: It is important to compare IODA comprehensively, but because other works use varying platforms (some even cannot run), "apples-to-apples" comparison would be difficult to make.
-With our upgraded FEMU, we were able to re-implement state-of-the-art techniques [26, 30, 32, 34, 36] in around 3400 LOC.
-Here we provide more details on how we implement related-work on FEMU stack (the changes are either in the Linux kernel or FEMU).
+Re-implementation of Other Works.
+It is important to compare IODA comprehensively, but because other works use varying platforms (some even cannot run), "apples-to-apples" comparison would be difficult to make.
+With our upgraded FEMU, we were able to re-implement state-ofthe-art techniques [26, 30, 32, 34, 36] in around 3,400 LOC.
+Here we provide more details on how we implement related work on the FEMU stack (the changes are either in the Linux kernel or FEMU):

-• Proactive/Cloning [3, 32]: Despite user I/O size, proactive methods [32] issue full-stripe reads to the array.
-It only waits for the first few returned I/Os which are enough to reconstruct user data before marking the user I/O done and returning to upper layers.
-This simplies the overall design and is potentially more deterministic to deliver fast I/O latencies, but at the cost of extra I/Os which might overload the devices.
-We implement the proactive mechanism in the Linux Software RAID layer, with only kernel-level changes required.

-- 16 Huaicheng Li, Martin L. Putra, Ronald Shi, Fadhil I. Kurnia, Xing Lin, Jaeyoung Do, Achmad Imam Kistijantoro, Gregory R. Ganger, and Haryadi S. Gunawi - Harmonia [34]: Harmonia [34] utilizes a global GC policy to coordinate GCs in different SSDs to start at the same time.
+- Proactive/Cloning [3, 32]: Despite user I/O size, proactive methods [32] issue full-stripe reads to the array.
+It only waits for the first few returned I/Os, which are enough to reconstruct user data before marking the user I/O done and returning to upper layers.
+This simplies the overall design and is potentially more deterministic to deliver fast I/O latencies, but at the cost of extra I/Os, which might overload the devices.
+We implement the proactive mechanism in the Linux Software RAID layer, with only kernel-level changes required. - Harmonia [34]: Harmonia [34] utilizes a global GC policy to coordinate GCs in different SSDs to start at the same time.
 Harmonia helps lower the overall possibility that I/Os will be blocked by GCs, thus improving performance.
 We implement Harmonia in FEMU with a global GC control logic.
-Whenever it detects GC is triggered in one SSD, it will simultaneously trigger GCs on other SSDs in the array.
-Harmonia only requires FEMU-level modifications. - Preemptve GC [26] and P/E Suspension [29]: With preemptive GC (PGC) [26], user reads can be interleaved with GC reads, writes and erases to alleviate GC inteference to user reads.
-It pauses write/erase operations temporarily to prioritize reads, and then resumes write/erase execution.
-However, when running out of free space, both PGC and suspension become ineffective as they have to be frequently kicked in to reclaim more space and block user request.
-We implement PGC and P/E suspension in FEMU by enhancing FEMU's timing model for more fine-grained timing emulation and adding low-level queue structure and asynchronous event support for PGC requests. - Flash on Rails [36]: Flash on Rails ("Rails" for short) [36] devides SSDs in an array to read-only and write-only modes and switch their roles periodically (e.g., every 5s).
+Whenever it detects that GC is triggered in one SSD, it will simultaneously trigger GCs on other SSDs in the array.
+Harmonia only requires FEMU-level modifications.

+- Preemptve GC [26] and P/E Suspension [29]: With preemptive GC (PGC) [26], user reads can be interleaved with GC reads, writes, and erases to alleviate GC interference to user reads.
+It pauses write/erase operations temporarily to prioritize reads, then resumes write/erase execution.
+However, when running out of free space, both PGC and suspension become ineffective, as they have to be frequently kicked in to reclaim more space and block the user request.
+We implement PGC and P/E suspension in FEMU by enhancing FEMU's timing model for more fine-grained timing emulation and adding low-level queue structure and asynchronous event support for PGC requests. - Flash on Rails [36]: Flash on Rails ("Rails" for short) [36] divides SSDs in an array to read-only and write-only modes and switches their roles periodically (e.g., every 5 seconds).
 It relies on a write buffer to stage incoming writes before they can be safely flushed to the write-mode drives.
 We implement Rails using two emulated FEMU SSD instances, with a host-level write buffer sitting in front of FEMU FTL logics.
-While writes will be directed to the write buffer, reads will be directly sent down to the read-only FEMU drive, with no interference from writes.
+Writes will be directed to the write buffer, whereas reads will be directly sent down to the read-only FEMU drive, with no interference from writes.